queenPandai/queenPandai/README.md

 # Hi there, I'm Win Htet - aka [win][website] 👋

-## I'm a Electrical Engineer, Seaman, Front-end Developer, and Learner!!
+## I'm a Electrical Engineer, Front-end Developer, and Learner!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers.